aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

 * Right click on .NET Core Lambda Project and select `Options`
 * Select the node Run -> Configurations -> Default
-* Set the `Start external program` field to the full path of `Amazon.Lambda.TestTool.dll` as described above
+* Set the `Start external program` field to the full path of `mazon.Lambda.TestTool.WebTesterXX.dll` as described above
 * Set the `Run in directory` field to the .NET Core Lambda project root

 Once this is done when you start the debugger in Visual Studio for Mac it will launch the .NET Mock Lambda Test Tool.